shyamsn97/hyper-nn/README.md

 <p align="center">
   <img width="75%" src="https://raw.githubusercontent.com/shyamsn97/hyper-nn/main/images/dynamic_hypernetwork.drawio.svg">
 </p>

-`hyper-nn` represents Hypernetworks with two key components:
+`hyper-nn` allows you to design Hypernetworks with flexibility and ease, all you have to do is implement the `generate_params` method, which outputs a parameter vector.
+We also include basic versions of this, composed of two linear components:

 - `embedding_module` that holds information about layers(s) in the target network, or more generally a chunk of the target networks weights.
 By default this outputs a matrix of size `num_embeddings x embedding_dim`
 - `weight_generator`, which takes in the embedding and outputs a flat parameter vector for the target network.
 By default this module outputs chunks in the size of `weight_chunk_dim`, which is calculated automatically as `num_target_parameters // num_embeddings`.